tlangan1/Life-Helper-Backend/Documentation/README.md

 ## Architecture

 - The back end of the application is composed of an ExpressJS web server and a MySQL database server.
 For local development purposes they run on the same machine.
-The ExpressJS server provides https routes that the front end running on the browser can use to read from and write data from and to the database.
-Ultimately I would like to host the backend server, the database and the front end web server on AWS.
+The ExpressJS server provides https routes that the front end running in the browser can use to read from and write data from and to the database.
-- The front end web server is a SolisJS based web application.
+- The front end web server is a SolisJS based web application running on a Vite server.

-### AWS Implementation
+### Future AWS Implementation

-- I am abandoning MongoDB Atlas because MongoDB will be [deprecating data API and https endpoints](https://www.mongodb.com/docs/atlas/app-services/data-api/data-api-deprecation/#std-label-data-api-deprecation) in September 2025.
 - I am considering [this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html) AWS cloud based database solution.
 - [Here](https://medium.com/@t.unamka/connecting-to-an-rds-or-aurora-instance-in-a-private-subnet-using-a-jump-box-bastion-host-ba6201464b73) is a link that provides some relevant information concerning the AWS architecture.